-You may have also seen LGB, GLBT, GLT, LGBTT2QQIIAAP, etc. We are called the LGBTQA Resource Center, which stands for Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Asexual/Aromantic, Allies and Advocates (and the A can also stand for All).
+You may have also seen LGB, GLBT, GLT, BLGTA, LGBTT2QQIIAAP, etc. We are called the LGBTQA Resource Center, which stands for Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Asexual/Aromantic, Allies and Advocates (and the A can also stand for All).
 We started as the LGBTQ Resource Center (a recommendation of our advisory board when we first opened and which was consistent with the LGBTQ minor).
 We later included the A as we also provide support and programminng for Allies.
-As we also learn as we do this work, we recognize and include a variety of identiies and work to create a climate that is welcoming and inclusive for all people of all sexual orientations, identities and expression.
-We have decided to stop at LGBTQA for brevity and find that LGBTQA is already a lot of letters.
+As we also learn as we do this work, we recognize and include a variety of identities and strive to create a climate that is welcoming and inclusive for all people of all sexual orientations, identities and expression that is mutually respectful for all.
+We have stopped at LGBTQA+ for brevity and ease, finding that LGBTQA is already a lot of letters.
 Our graphics will most likely read LGBTQA although you may also see LGBTQA+ (as an expression of our recognition that there are many more identities we recognize while needing to limit the size and length and constant need to change our name.
 For a list of definitions and other terms, please click here.

 What Does Intersex Mean?

 "Answers to Your Questions About Individuals With Intersex Condition" by the American Psychological Association.

 What does it mean to be an Ally?

 An ally is an individual who is aware that inequity, prejudice and discrimination exists and will act in ways to support and assist in creating and maintaining inclusive environments.

 For a list of Out Allies on Campus: http://involved.unl.edu/out-ally-list

 The four dynamic stages of being an ally are:

 - Skills development, and

 - Taking action!